-The proposals were radical, and Unionist and Nationalist opinion on the issue was starkly polarised.
+The proposals were radical, and Unionist and Nationalist opinion on the issue was starkly polarized.

 The Police Ombudsman's Office was therefore borne into a period of momentous and controversial policing change.
 Against this backdrop, the Office was required by law to try to secure the support of the whole community and of the police themselves.
 Given that Northern Ireland society itself had been so divided by the policing debate, few gave the new Office any chance of achieving that objective.

-Yet, within five years of opening, the Police Ombudsman's Office had secured the support of around 80% of people on both sides of the community divide in Northern Ireland.
+Yet, within seven years of opening, the Police Ombudsman's Office had secured the support of around 80% of people on both sides of the community divide in Northern Ireland.

-An independent survey conducted in early 2007 indicated that 88% of Protestants and 84% of Catholics believed believed that police officers and complainants would be treated fairly by the Police Ombudsman's Office.
+An independent survey conducted in early 2007 indicated that 88% of Protestants and 84% of Catholics believed that police officers and complainants would be treated fairly by the Police Ombudsman's Office.

 87% of Catholics and 78% of Protestants also believed that the Office was helping to improve policing.

-The Office's independence and impartiality was also being recognised by police officers.
-A survey of more than 400 police officers investigated by the Office during 2006/7 revealed that:
+The Office's independence and impartiality is also recognized by police officers.
+A survey in 2012/13 of those investigated by the Office revealed that:

-- 83% believed they had been treated fairly
+- 85% believed they had been treated fairly

-- and of those officers who had spoken to a Police Ombudsman investigator, 93% said the investigator had been professional,
+- Of those who had spoken to a Police Ombudsman investigator 96% said they had been polite

-- 92% said they had been impartial
+- 92% said they had been professional

-- 88% said they had been knowledgeable
+- 91% said they had been impartial

-- and 70% were satisfied or very satisfied overall with how they had been treated by the Office.
+- And 73% said they were satisfied or very satisfied with the overall service provided by the Office.